stalgiag/programming-for-artists-ccny-2020/src/markdown/schedule.md

 <details>
 <summary>
-CLASS 10 | 10-29
+CLASS 11 | 11-06
 </summary>

 <div class = "class-schedule-details">

 #### During Class
-- Discuss Readings
-- Technical Workshop (TBD)
+- Look at Exercises
+- Tutorial on WEBGL

 #### Before Next Class
-- Prepare a 10-slide proposal presentation for your final project
+- Prepare 10 slide presentation that will serve as your proposal for final project
+  - You will present this to the class through screenshare
+  - Talk about the themes, concepts, technical challenges, and timeline

 </div>